Black hole growth and AGN feedback under clumpy accretion: Conclusions

 \item As a result of the stronger outflows and suppressed inflows, the SFR in the clumpy accretion case can be suppressed by as much as a factor of $\sim$2.
 However, this difference only occurs after the black hole has undergone an extended period of Eddington growth, growing by at least an order of magnitude.
 Prior to this extended growth, the SFR remains unaffected.

 \item Most of the outflow driven by the strong AGN feedback is strong enough to exit the galaxy, without undergoing significant recycling.

 Thus we have demonstrated the importance of incorporating the effects of high-density gas clouds in cosmological simulations, and that applying a stochastic subgrid model to include them can lead to significant changes in host evolution.
 Having shown the strength this periodicity can have, a more in-depth investigation is necessary to constrain the exact parameterization of the subgrid model.
-The parameters used here are based upon a single isolated galaxy simulation, and treated as if they hold universally.
-This is obviously an oversimplification, and further high-resolution simulations will be needed to explore the parameter space of potential hosts to determine how the frequency and strength of incoming gas clouds depends upon various properties, including, but not limited to, host mass, gas fraction, stellar mass, disc height, merger history, etc. With a better-constrained set of host-dependent parameters for the bursts of accretion, a full statistical analysis must be done to determine the effect on statistical samples of black holes, including possible observable signatures in the quasar luminosity function and luminosity-dependent clustering behavior.
+We emphasize that the parameters used here are based upon a single isolated galaxy simulation, and treated as if they hold universally.
+Although our simulated galaxy does indeed maintain a high enough gas fraction to support our choice of baseline model, it nonetheless remains an oversimplification.
+This model was sufficient to demonstrate the importance that dense gas clumps (and variability in general) can have on black hole growth and the corresponding impact on host galaxy evolution, but it does not provide a statistical sample for the relative importance in large populations of black holes.
+Further high-resolution simulations will be needed to explore the parameter space of potential hosts to determine how the frequency and strength of incoming gas clouds depends upon various properties, including, but not limited to, host mass, gas fraction, stellar mass, disc height, merger history, etc. With a better-constrained set of host-dependent parameters for the bursts of accretion, a full statistical analysis must be done to determine the effect on statistical samples of black holes, including possible observable signatures in the quasar luminosity function and luminosity-dependent clustering behavior.
 This continuation goes beyond the scope of this paper, and will be addressed in a followup work.

 \end{itemize}